Text by CLOT Magazine

 TRANSGENESIS is a site-specific installation that infiltrates the canals of this great aquatic mainframe.
 It asserts that humanity—far from the climax of our evolutionary tale—is nothing but another precipitation of watery and molecular exchange, an abstract machine for continuous transformation.

-Installed in an abandoned leisure and swimming facility, the architecture of the site now assumes the form of a submerged and experimental laboratory, a reverse-periscope into the engineering of a posthuman amphibian species.
+Installed in an abandoned leisure and swimming facility, the site’s architecture now assumes the form of a submerged and experimental laboratory, a reverse-periscope into the engineering of a posthuman amphibian species.
 TRANSGENESIS represents the evolutionary process of perpetual self-transformation, which is ultimately embodied in Agnes?’s long-durational performance, 184 hours of performance in 23 days, 8 hours each day.
 Agnes?’s act of bodily defiance is emphasised by Magnus Westwell’s choreography, which will take place on select days, with sound design by Portamento.

 TRANSGENESIS is a performance for collective survival.
 Evolution, here, does not express the cumulative result of hereditary descent.
 It is not the biological progression of one organism toward an optimal design or an environment toward its dominant species.
 Curator Charlie Mills explains.